elsa-k-donovan/analog-sensor-to-touchdesigner/README.md

-# Sensor Network Cookbook 📔
+# The Sensor Network Cookbook 📔

 How to make an analog sensor network and connect it to Touchdesigner using OSC.